-Washington's sales tax applies to the retail sale of tangible personal property, certain services, digital products, and extended warranties (see RCW 82.08.020 and <a href="RCW 8
+Washington's sales tax applies to the retail sale of tangible personal property, certain services, digital products, and extended warranties (see RCW 82.08.020 and RCW 82.04.050).
+Use tax applies when Washington consumers use taxable products or services within the state and did not pay sales tax on the products or services.